ingram-projects/animxyz/docs/content/sections/variables.md

             <div class="square ${data.mode}"></div>
           </div>

-utilities:
+variables:
   all: true
-  multiple: true
   groupBy: type
-  default: fade
 ---

-This is the composition section
+This is the variables section